Quantum Monte Carlo assessment of embedding for for strongly correlated defects: interplay between mean-field starting point and interactions: Benchmark systems

-For the benchmark system, we chose a 32-atom unit cell of Fe$_{\text{Al}}^0$:AlN with one defect in its ground state equilibrium geometry.
-The Fe$_{\text{Al}}^0$:AlN structure has $C_{3v}$ symmetry with three-fold rotation about the crystallographic $c$-axis and mirror reflection about the (110) plane~\cite{wickramaratneIronSourceEfficient2016, wickramaratneElectricalOpticalProperties2019, muechlerQuantumEmbeddingMethods2022}.
+The Fe$_{\text{Al}}^0$:AlN defect possesses C$_{3v}$ symmetry with three-fold rotation about the crystallographic $c$-axis and three vertical mirror planes containing this axis~\cite{wickramaratneIronSourceEfficient2016, wickramaratneElectricalOpticalProperties2019, muechlerQuantumEmbeddingMethods2022}.
 The four Fe-N bonds form a quasi-tetrahedron with one bond roughly 0.5\% longer than the other three bonds.
-Hence, the defect structure has close to $T_d$ (tetrahedral) symmetry.
+Hence, the defect structure has close to T$_d$ (tetrahedral) symmetry.

-At the spin-unpolarized DFT level~\cite{wickramaratneIronSourceEfficient2016, wickramaratneElectricalOpticalProperties2019, muechlerQuantumEmbeddingMethods2022}, the system has Fe $d$-like orbitals in the band gap, occupied by five electrons.
-Based on the $C_{3v}$ crystal field splitting, the single-particle states form a doubly-degenerate $e$ orbital pair arising from $d_{xy}$ and $d_{xz}$, doubly-degenerate $e'$ orbital pair arising from $d_{x^2-y^2}$ and $d_{yz}$, and non-degenerate $a_1$ orbital arising from $d_{z^2}$, as shown in Fig.~\ref{fig:benchmark_basis_orbitals} and labeled using irreducible representations (irreps) of $C_{3v}$.
-The $a_1$ and $e'$ orbitals would form the triply-degenerate $t_{2g}$ manifold if the site symmetry were $T_d$.
-The five $d$-like orbitals have small lobes around the N sites neighboring the Fe site, indicating finite hybridization with N $p$ orbitals.
-We note that this spin-unpolarized DFT electronic structure is very different from the spin-polarized DFT picture~\cite{wickramaratneElectricalOpticalProperties2019}, where the filled majority spin Fe $d$ bands split from the empty minority spin ones by $\sim10$ eV, the former ending up below the N $p$ valence band manifold and the latter above the conduction-band minimum.
-Thus, Fe$_{\text{Al}}^0$:AlN is a case where the validity of the spinless DFT starting point must be confirmed.
+At the spin-unpolarized DFT level~\cite{wickramaratneIronSourceEfficient2016, wickramaratneElectricalOpticalProperties2019, muechlerQuantumEmbeddingMethods2022}, the system has five Fe d-like orbitals with Kohn-Sham energies in the host band gap, occupied by five particles.
+Based on the C$_{3v}$ crystal field splitting (CFS), the one-body states form a doubly degenerate e orbital pair, doubly degenerate e' orbital pair, and non-degenerate a$_1$ orbital.
+Rotations of the five in-gap Kohn-Sham orbitals into atomic Fe d-like orbitals are shown in Fig~\ref{fig:benchmark_basis_orbitals} and labeled using irreducible representations (irreps) of C$_{3v}$.
+The a$_1$ and e' Fe d-like orbitals would form the triply degenerate t$_2$ manifold if the site symmetry were T$_d$.
+The five d-like orbitals have small lobes around the N sites neighboring the Fe site, indicating finite hybridization with N p orbitals.
+We note that this spin-unpolarized DFT electronic structure is very different from the spin-polarized DFT picture~\cite{wickramaratneElectricalOpticalProperties2019}, where the filled majority-spin Fe d bands split from the empty minority spin ones by $\sim 10$ eV, the former ending up below the N p valence band manifold and the latter above the conduction band minimum.
+Thus, the approximations used in the DFT calculation might alter the hybridization of Fe d-like orbitals with host orbitals, so Fe$_{\text{Al}}^0$:AlN is a case where the validity of a spinless DFT starting point for embedding must be confirmed.